Bulk EDI Splitter in SAP Integration Suite on BTP & PI/PO

 Transaction Set Control Number0001

-In the Receiver EDI Separator adapter, these Transaction Sets are split into individual Transactions.
+In the Receiver EDI Separator adapter of PI/PO, these Transaction Sets are split into individual Transactions.
 We can use B2B Number Range Objects to assign Control Numbers of outgoing EDI messages.

 Let’s look at how to configure the EDI splitting integration scenario.